kleiven/laravel-ui/README.md

 This package adds front end scaffolding to your Laravel application.

-Once installed on a **fresh** Laravel application you quickly get a basic starting point.
+Once installed in a **fresh** Laravel application you quickly get a basic starting point.
 To get up and running with a Single Page Application (SPA) implementing the [bootstrap Cover template](https://getbootstrap.com/docs/4.4/examples/cover/), just run the following Artisan command:

 ``` bash